COSC3020/graph-search-Greg-Saul/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## My Analysis

+My worst case complexity would be $\theta(E+V)$ where $E$ is the number of edges and $V$ is the number of vertices.
+This is because my algorithm will try to check every single node and all of the ones connected to it.

 ## Bonus

 Implement and analyze breadth-first search.